Lars Ramkilde Knudsen: Academic

 After some early work in banking, Knudsen enrolled at Aarhus University in 1984 studying mathematics and computer science, gaining an MSc in 1992 and a PhD in 1994.
-From 1997-2001, he worked at the University of Bergen, Norway.
-Currently, Knudsen is a professor in the Department of Mathematics at the Technical University of Denmark.
+In 1999 he became a professor at the University of Bergen, Norway and in 2001 he became a professor at the Technical University of Denmark (DTU).
 Ivan Damgård was Lars' mentor during his studies at Aarhus University.
-His Ph.D. was refereed by Bart Preneel.

 Publications

 Knudsen has published a couple of papers on cryptanalysis of cryptographic primitives, including the R-MAC scheme, the SHA-1 and MD2 hash functions, and a couple of block ciphers: DES, DFC, IDEA, ICE, LOKI, MISTY, RC2, RC5, RC6, SC2000, Skipjack, Square and SAFER.

-Knudsen was involved in designing some ciphers: AES candidates DEAL and Serpent (the latter in conjunction with Ross Anderson and Eli Biham).
+Knudsen was involved in designing some ciphers: AES candidates DEAL, Serpent (the latter in conjunction with Ross Anderson and Eli Biham) and the lightweight cipher PRESENT included in ISO/IEC 29192-2:2019.
 He was involved in designing Grøstl, a hash function which was one of the submissions to the NIST SHA-3 competition (it was not the winner).

 He introduced the technique of impossible differential cryptanalysis and integral cryptanalysis.

+Industry and Research Contributions

+Knudsen is a co-founder at Dencrypt A/S and PiiGuard ApS, companies specializing in secure communication technologies.
+He has secured multiple research grants, including those for “Quantum Safe Cryptography” and “Post-Quantum Secure Symmetric Cryptography.”
+His work has significantly influenced the development of secure encryption standards.

+Knudsen has been an editor for journals such as IEEE Transactions on Information Forensics and Security and Design, Codes and Cryptography.
+He has also chaired a number of international cryptography conferences, including FSE 1999, Eurocrypt 2002 and SAC 2012.

+Awards and Recognitions

+In August 2021, Knudsen was knighted as Ridder af Dannebrog.
+He has been a Fellow of the International Association of Cryptologic Research (IACR) since 2013 and a member of the Danish Academy of Technical Sciences (ATV) since 2005.